billwear/billwear.github.io/index.md

 ---

-### clear (clean slate version)
+## clear (clean slate version)

-The standard `clear` utility is visually deceptive.
-It moves the terminal cursor to the top of the window, but leaves all your old command output intact in the terminal's scrollback buffer.
-A quick flick of the mouse wheel reveals the old clutter, failing to provide a true, distraction-free reset when you need to switch tasks or clear your cognitive space.

-This function overrides the default behavior.
-It executes the standard system clear, but immediately follows it with hardware-level ANSI escape sequences (`\033c` and `\033[3J`) that flush the scrollback buffer entirely from the terminal emulator’s memory.
-It forces a genuine, pristine blank slate.
+Out of the box, `clear` is a cheat; it just runs the terminal buffer up so you don't see it.
+On modern, scroll-aware terminals, this can lead to confusion.
+This `.zsh` function still executes the standard system clear, but follows it with hardware-level ANSI escape sequences (`\033c` and `\033[3J`) that reset the terminal and clear the scroll buffer.
+It also clears the screen when you accidentally type the Windows variant, `cls`.

-#### The implementation
+### The implementation

 ```bash
 clear() {